atom-haskell/atom-haskell-docs/content/core-packages/ide-haskell-cabal.md

 Each detected project directory also has target `Auto` in addition to targets defined in cabalfile.
 That target constrains automatic selection algorithm to selected project directory, but the target for that project is selected based on currently-active editor.

-Finally, detected project directory has the target `All`, which will build *all* targets for selected project.
+Finally, each detected project directory has a special target `All`, which will build *all* targets for selected project.

 ## Keybindings